 Theoretical Condensed Matter Physics

-The goal is to develop predictive theories and new theoretical and computational methods for the investigation of novel phenomena or materials with superior functional properties.
+The goal is to develop predictive theories and new theoretical and computational methods for the investigation of novel quantum phenomena or materials with superior functional properties.
 This includes the development of theory targeted at aiding experimental techniques and interpretation of results.
-The program also supports Computational Materials Sciences (CMS) research underpinning community code development and exascale computing, as well as the SciDAC Partnership with the Office of Advanced Scientific Computing Research, to address interdisciplinary, basic research problems inherent in high-performance computing that require team science.
+The program also supports Computational Materials Sciences (CMS) research underpinning community code development and exascale computing, and the SciDAC Partnership with the Office of Advanced Scientific Computing Research addressing interdisciplinary, basic research problems exploiting the emerging capabilities of high-performance computing.

-Areas of decreasing emphasis include conventional superconductivity, quantum phase transitions, fractional quantum Hall effect, wide bandgap and conventional semiconductors.
+Areas of decreasing emphasis include quantum phase transitions, fractional quantum Hall effect, wide bandgap and conventional semiconductors, and high-throughput calculations.
 Soft matter, polymers, glasses, granular materials, cold atoms, classical transport, classical molecular dynamics, and optimization of physical properties are not priorities.

 To obtain more information about this research area, please see the proceedings of our Principal Investigators' Meetings.
 To better understand how this research area fits within the Department of Energy's Office of Science, please refer to the Basic Energy Science's organization chart and budget request.